-- The candidate will be able to analyse relevant specialist, professional, research and ethical issues
+- The candidate will be able to analyse relevant, professional, research and ethical issues

-- The candidate will be able to apply his/her own knowledge and skills to new areas to carry out advanced assignments and projects.
+- The candidate will be able to apply here/his own knowledge and skills to new areas to carry out advanced assignments and projects.

-- The candidate will be able to communicate information relating to independent work to other petroleum engineers, and will have an excellent command of the terminology related to the subject area.
+- The candidate will be able to communicate information relating to independent work to other petroleum geoscientist and engineers.
+The candidate will have an excellent command of the terminology related to the subject area.

-- The candidate will be able to communicate, not just with other petroleum engineers, but also with the general public on professional issues within the subject area, and will be capable of contributing with new ideas in the innovation process.
+- The candidate will be able to communicate, not just with other petroleum geoscientist and engineers, but also with the general public on professional issues within the subject area, thus contributing to the innovation process with new ideas.